17 Delightful Things to Do in Bonn, Germany

-If you’re a classical music hound, you may know Bonn is the German city where Beethoven was born (he lived there until age 22).
+If youโre a classical music hound, you may know Bonn is the German city where Beethoven was born (he lived there until age 22).

 You may also know that, until the east-west German reunification, Bonn was the capital of West Germany.

-So, is Bonn worth visiting?
+So, is Bonn worth visiting in Europe?
+Well, yes!

 Bonn is a small charming city of some 310,000, set on the banks of the Rhine River.